paxdotdev/docs/src/start-key-concepts-properties-settings.md

 #### Property Defaults

 TODO: !!Not yet implemented!!
 Defaults can be set for a component by declaring a `@default{}` block, including a list of Pax settings.
+A default value is the initial value for a property, in the case where no settings are applied.

 ```rust